 I guess a bit of who you are seeps into everything you create.
-That probably explains how I derived a Moroccan inspired shape from a round Christmas ornament (not that I’m Moroccan or anything.)
+That probably explains how I derived a Moroccan inspired shape from a round Christmas ornament.

 So, since these lanterns are very “Moroccan” and all, I think they would make an adorable decoration for Ramadan.
 They’re really easy to make so you can make a bunch and then string them on a piece of ribbon to create a decorative garland to hang in your home.